marcoms/quicktap/readme.md

 quicktap(`#target-element`);
 ```

-Now, the element will have the `.active` class (or a unique one if you have changed `quicktap.class` yourself) when it is pressed.
+Now, the element will have the `.active` class when it is pressed.

 ```css
 #target-element {